PokemonGoMap/RocketMap/docs/first-run/hashing.md

 ## This one?
 TempHashingBanException('Your IP was temporarily banned for sending too many requests with invalid keys',)
 You are using invalid keys, or... you guessed it, the hashing servers are having issues.

+## Is there a free trial key I could use?
+Yes, @seb#0609 is willing to prive you with a free key for a 48 hour period.
+Please DM him for more information! [click here for our discord server](https://discord.gg/rocketmap)